asagi4/comfyui-prompt-control/README.md

 More advanced workflows might explode horribly.

+- There are still some slight differences in LoRA output for some reason.
 - Alternating does not work with LoRAs
 - If execution is interrupted and LoRA scheduling is used, your models might be left in an undefined state until you restart ComfyUI
 - Needs better syntax.
 A1111 is familiar, but not very good